FactoryBoy/factory_boy/docs/reference.rst

     The :class:`Factory` class is the base of factory_boy features.

-    It accepts a few specific attributes (must be specified on class declaration):
+    It accepts a few specific attributes within a Meta class (specified on class declaration):

-    .. attribute:: FACTORY_FOR
+    .. attribute:: Meta.model

         This required attribute describes the class of objects to generate.
-        It may only be absent if the factory has been marked abstract through :attr:`ABSTRACT_FACTORY`.
+        It may only be absent if the factory has been marked abstract through :attr:`abstract`.

-    .. attribute:: ABSTRACT_FACTORY
+    .. attribute:: Meta.abstract

         This attribute indicates that the :class:`Factory` subclass should not be used to generate objects, but instead provides some extra defaults.

-    .. attribute:: FACTORY_ARG_PARAMETERS
+    .. attribute:: Meta.force_args

         Some factories require non-keyword arguments to their :meth:`~object.__init__`.
-        They should be listed, in order, in the :attr:`FACTORY_ARG_PARAMETERS`
+        They should be listed, in order, in the :attr:`force_args`
         attribute:

         .. code-block:: python

             class UserFactory(factory.Factory):
-                FACTORY_FOR = User
-                FACTORY_ARG_PARAMETERS = ('login', 'email')

                 login = 'john'
                 email = factory.LazyAttribute(lambda o: '%s@example.com' % o.login)
                 firstname = "John"

+                class Meta:
+                    model = User
+                    force_args = ('login', 'email')

         .. code-block:: pycon